 The next thing to go wrong (among a number of others that do not involve the onboard electronics) was the autopilot.
 It started to fail on us within the first 4 hours after departure and by the time we arrived in Sines it was no longer usable.

 Because of the near simultaneous failure of both the Mux and the Course Computer, I believe the failures are related and may have been caused by my original SSB installation.
 Prior to moving and re-installing the SSB the power and antenna cables for the SSB were routed within a foot of both components.
 My guess is the constant exposure to power surges and RF during the voyage across the Atlantic may have weaken some components to the point of subsequent failure.
-Hopefully with the relocation of the SSB and its cabling that is no longer an issue (no further problems through 2008).
+Both the mux and autopilot course computer have worked without problems into 2015.

 |The final result of these problems was the replacement of the original Type 300 autopilot course computer with a type S-3 (grey box in the picture on the right) and a factory repair and upgrade of the NMEA multiplexer.
 Now I had a different autopilot providing SeaTalk and NMEA input and a different multiplexer with a lot more capability than the original.
 So I had to do a little more than just plug the new components together.||